horitahiroshi/shadow-denoising/README.md

 ## **4. Removing the shadows**

+Once the shadow regions are found, it is possible to enhance them by equalizing the histogram.

 ## **Bibliography**
 [1] [TIAN, Jiandong; SUN, Jing; TANG, Yandong. *Tricolor Attenuation Model for Shadow Detection*.
 IEEE TRANSACTIONS ON IMAGE PROCESSING, vol. 18, pp.2355-2363.
 2009.](/bibliography/Tricolor_Attenuation_Model_for_Shadow_Detection.pdf)